COMPARISON

 This comparison looks at both libraries across relevant technical aspects to assist developers and architects in making informed decisions for their .NET PDF needs.

 However, several documented weaknesses affect the library's suitability for certain use cases.
 The HTML rendering engine uses Flying Saucer, which struggles with modern CSS standards including CSS3, Flexbox, and Grid layouts.
-Users have reported significant performance issues in forum discussions, with some tasks taking up to 30 times longer compared to alternatives.
+The older rendering engine can result in slower processing for HTML-heavy workflows compared to Chromium-based alternatives.
 Platform-specific issues including high CPU usage and memory leaks have been reported on Linux systems.

 Overview of IronPDF